juldyzmurat/might-ask/README.md

 ### Issue Tracking

-1. Bugs and issues will be tracked using GitHub Issues
+1. Bugs and issues will be tracked using Jira

 ### Documentation